Keywords

 3.2.3 Unit of sample

-At the individual level, different individuals were selected as sample units, such as Italian consumers (ID12, ID14, ID16, ID21, ID22, ID26, I27, ID32, ID41, ID43, ID45, ID47, ID54, ID55, ID56, ID59, ID61, ID62, ID64), students from Brazil and Italy (ID2, ID5, ID10, ID18), and Spanish consumers (ID3, ID17, ID19, ID42, ID44, ID50).
+At the individual level, samples commonly consisted of general consumers and student participants.
+For example, several studies focused on Italian consumers (ID12, ID14, ID16, ID21, ID22, ID26, ID27, ID32, ID41, ID43, ID45, ID47, ID54, ID55, ID56, ID59, ID61, ID62, ID64), students in Brazil and Italy (ID2, ID5, ID10, ID18), and Spanish consumers (ID3, ID17, ID19, ID42, ID44, ID50).

 According to Zydev and Warner, theories can be coded into one of three types: grounded theoretical foundations, cited theoretical foundations, or theoretical foundations that are not provided (Zydney & Warner, 2016).